Beyond Words: A Quiet Couple's Guide to Vows

 Part 1: Finding Your Words (Without the Pressure)

-Not everyone is a wordsmith, and that is perfectly okay.
-The goal is to find words that are true, not necessarily words that you have written yourself.
-You can think of yourself not as a writer, but as a "curator"—someone who finds beautiful words that already exist.
+Not everyone is a writer, and that is perfectly okay.
+The goal is not to create something impressive or original.
+The goal is to find words that genuinely feel like you.
+Instead of thinking of yourself as a writer, it can help to think of yourself as a curator — someone who gathers meaningful words that already exist.

 Let’s be honest about the part of the ceremony that can cause the most quiet anxiety: the vows.

-There's a modern pressure to write your own—to be a poet, a storyteller, and a public speaker all in one.
-But for many of us, the bigger pressure isn't just about finding the right words; it's about saying them out loud.
+There is a modern pressure to write your own vows — to somehow become a poet, storyteller, and public speaker all at once.
+But for many people, the hardest part is not finding the right words.
+It is saying them out loud.

-And let’s be honest about the "audience," too.
-Even at an elopement, you're not completely alone.
-There's your celebrant, your photographer, and perhaps a witness you haven't met before.
-And while you will hopefully have built a warm and trusting connection by then, it's still a unique situation.
-Even if your only guests are a few close friends or family, you may never have shared such personal feelings in front of them before.
+And then there is the reality of saying those words in front of other people.
+Even at an elopement, you are rarely completely alone.
+There is your celebrant, your photographer, and perhaps a witness you have only just met.
+Even if your ceremony includes only a few close friends or family members, you may never have shared such personal feelings in front of them before.

 Part 2: Gentle Ways to Share Your Vows

-Once you have your words, the next step is deciding how to share them.
-Here is a spectrum of options, from the lowest-pressure verbal promise to a vow made without speaking a single word.
+Once you have your words, the next step is deciding how you would like to share them.
+There is no single correct approach here either.

 1. The “Repeat After Me” Approach